acaldero/uc3m_cs/exercises/t2-representation-proposed.md

 ### Exercise 2

 <html>
 A computer has a word width that allows you to represent numbers in complement to two in the range [-234, 234-1].
-Respond:
+Answer the following questions:
 <ol type="a">
   <li>What is the number of bits that store the registers of this computer?</li>
   <li>How much KB of memory can address at most this computer?</li>